 Born nearly 100 years ago, the Duke of Edinburgh is the longest-serving and oldest-ever royal consort in British history.
 Here are some highlights from the near-centenarian's amazingly colourful life.

-The bouncing baby boy in this photograph, who was the same age as Prince Louis is today (one year old), was born on June 10, 1921—on a kitchen table in Corfu, Greece as Prince Philip of Greece and Denmark, the nephew of the reigning King of Greece at the time.
-Today, the dapper 98-year old (as of June 10, 2019), husband of Her Majesty Queen Elizabeth II, is styled as His Royal Highness, Prince Philip, Duke of Edinburgh, Earl of Merioneth, and Baron Greenwich.
+The bouncing baby boy in this photograph, aged 12 months, was born on June 10, 1921—on a kitchen table in Corfu, Greece as Prince Philip of Greece and Denmark, the nephew of the reigning King of Greece at the time.
+Today, the dapper 99-year old (as of June 10, 2020), husband of Her Majesty Queen Elizabeth II, is styled as His Royal Highness, Prince Philip, Duke of Edinburgh, Earl of Merioneth, and Baron Greenwich.

-Check out these adorable photos of young royals turning one!
+Check out more adorable photos of young royals turning one!

-When he was the same age as Prince George
+When he was the same age as Princess Charlotte

 When Prince Philip was still an infant, his uncle was deposed and his family exiled to France.
-In this photograph, he’s the same age as Prince George is today (almost six).
-But his life and future were far more uncertain than little George’s.
+In this photograph, he’s the same age as Princess Charlotte is today.
+But his life and future were far more uncertain than little Charlotte’s.